FusionAuth/fusionauth-site/site/_posts/2019-02-12-data-partners-gdpr-questions-to-ask.md

 This is vital since your company will need to notify your users within 72 hours.
 Your provider should be able to notify you so you can comply.

-### Q: How do they comply with your users’ right of access and erasure?
+### Q: How do they comply with your users' right of access and erasure?

 How will your company coordinate efforts so users can view their data and request data erasure?